 Every time I raised the possibility of death, my husband and daughter tried their best to discount the fears.
 It didn't work.
 I wanted to explore my mortality.
 I needed to talk about the possibility that this cancer could kill me.
 I wanted someone outside of the family that could listen to the fears that paraded around during the dark nights when terror kept poking me awake.
-It felt hopeless, and fairly negative about the future, until a friend offered me time every day for the weeks-in-waiting when I could hardly raise my head from the fear...Julia, my friend became my counsellor.
+I felt hopeless, and fairly negative about the future, until a friend offered me time every day for the weeks-in-waiting when I could hardly raise my head from the fear...Julia, my friend became my counsellor.
 She took me to the edge of the precipice, and held my hand while I looked in.

 It was more than a bonus to have someone I trusted that could accompany me on the most terrifying journey of my life.
-Stay close and gently encourage me to visit every dark corner, every pot-hole, climb the rock-face and still be there with me while I stared at the worst case scenarios.
+To stay close and gently encourage me to visit every dark corner, every pot-hole, climb the rock-face and still be there with me while I stared at the worst-case scenarios.
 Following every bleak visit to what felt like hell, she put me back together so that I could face each day with renewed strength.
 Because counselling worked and was a life-saver in my darkest moments I knew that, if I survived, I wanted to support other women who were going to find themselves in a similar situation.

 At the time my eldest daughter was out of the country, travelling.
 It was a struggle to decide whether to contact her.
 For a while I decided not to, but was persuaded, by a friend, to contact her, following my mastectomy, in case someone else told her.
 I made the call from hospital.
 The most heartbreaking call I’d ever had to make.
 Long distance makes people seem so small and vulnerable.
 The conversation was difficult, punctuated by sobs on both sides of the world.
-Fortunately, we ended on an up-beat note.
-She was on the door-step a couple of days later and we fell into each-others arms.
+Fortunately, we ended on an upbeat note.
+She was on the doorstep a couple of days later and we fell into each other's arms.

 There have been some very dedicated people working for PAC, too many to mention.
 There is always the fear of mentioning names in case someone gets left out.
 They know who they are.
 Volunteers have changed over the years, although one or two remained for the long haul.
 Volunteers are undoubtedly the glue that sticks charities together.
 Without them charities would not succeed in the same way.
-I retired from the post of Founder CEO in 2008.
-At which Point Mary Taylor became director.
+I retired from the post of Founder CEO in 2008, at which point Mary Taylor became director.
 Mary started work at the charity when Tricia left.
 She accomplished much at PAC, taking responsibility for setting essential polices in place, working tirelessly, often after office hours, to provide more robust working policies, for counsellors and health professionals.
 Following years of commitment to PAC, Mary retired in 2015.

 My thanks and appreciation to the current staff.
 Counsellors, fundraisers, and the new director for keeping my dream alive and moving it forward.

-My thanks to the wonderful community of Frome for taking the charity to it's heart.
-For it's on-going fundraising, and support enabling the charity to make a difference to peoples quality of life by continuing to provide it’s free, professional counselling service.
+My thanks to the wonderful community of Frome for taking the charity to its heart.
+For its ongoing fundraising and support, enabling the charity to make a difference to people's quality of life by continuing to provide its free, professional counselling service.

-Since my secondary cancer diagnosis, I now live part-time in Spain, continuing to be involved with the charity at a distance.
-'I am whole-heartedly in favour of the re-launch of PAC, and it's new logo, even though I’m a little sad to wave goodbye to the Eagle that presided over us for 21 years.
-I wish you all nothing but the best for 2016 and onwards’.
+Since my secondary cancer diagnosis, I now live part time in Spain, continuing to be involved with the charity at a distance.
+I am wholeheartedly in favour of the relaunch of PAC as We Hear You, and its new logo, even though I’m a little sad to wave goodbye to the Eagle that presided over us for 21 years.
+I wish you all nothing but the best for 2016 and onwards.